meangrape/fdb-wiki/FoundationDB-RPC-Layer-Requirements.md

 There will be an additional performance cost associated with having to perform an extra hop between the client and the cluster.
 We expect the latency cost for this to be small (estimated 0.5ms upper bound) for each operation.

 Operations that would be performed locally in the FoundationDB client library need to avoid introducing an extra serial RPC call when possible.
-An exception to this is with the read-your-writes cache, which will not be locally available on clients.
+There are exceptions to this, such as with reads to the read-your-writes cache, which will not be locally available on clients.
 Instead, reading values that have already be read or written will now require an RPC call.
+Other operations, such as reading the current transaction size, may also require an extra round trip in at least some cases.

 Throughput of a single RPC server process should be comparable to that of a single client process using the FoundationDB client library directly.
 Client processes may be able to drive more load than before, as they will not have to worry about saturating the network thread.